C Evan Stewart

 This program guides participants through issues that can arise in the most complex securities matters — from the initial government investigation to the filing of the civil cases to either settlement or trial.
 The expert panel consists of leading practitioners, government officials, and judges, providing updates on the latest best practices and case law.
 Click here for more information and to register.

-C&G’s Evan Stewart will be on this panel for commercial litigators, covering new developments in confidentiality, the attorney-client privilege, and the attorney work-product doctrine, exposure to civil liability, and a bevy of other issues s surrounding ethics for commercial litigators.
-Click here to register
+C&G’s Evan Stewart participated on a panel for commercial litigators, covering new developments in confidentiality, the attorney-client privilege, and the attorney work-product doctrine, exposure to civil liability, and a bevy of other issues s surrounding ethics for commercial litigators.

-The faculty presenting this program will cover all aspects of the Financial Industry Regulatory Authority (FINRA) arbitration process, including prehearing matters, motion practice, hearings, and awards, and will also provide a detailed guide to FINRA investigations and enforcement actions.
-Leveraging outcomes from recent cases and investigations, the aim of this presentation is to arm participants with the tools and knowledge needed to effectively litigate for their clients who may find themselves as parties in these types of proceedings.
-To register, please click here
+The faculty presenting this program covered all aspects of the Financial Industry Regulatory Authority (FINRA) arbitration process, including prehearing matters, motion practice, hearings, and awards, and also provided a detailed guide to FINRA investigations and enforcement actions.
+Leveraging outcomes from recent cases and investigations, the aim of this presentation was to arm participants with the tools and knowledge needed to effectively litigate for their clients who may find themselves as parties in these types of proceedings.

 C. Evan Stewart was chair of a Practising Law Institute CLE program, “Ethics for Corporate Lawyers: Multijurisdictional Practice and Other Current Issues 2015,” which discussed common ethical pitfalls arising out of multijurisdictional practice along with related ethical issues that corporate lawyers often face.
 He also addressed how jurisdictional distinctions regarding an ethics matter can prompt changes in the way counsel approaches that same matter, depending on where he or she practices.

-Each year, the New York State Bar Association (NYSBA) hosts its Ethics for Corporate Counsel program which covers ethical issues facing attorneys and other business entities.
-This year, C&G partner Daniel H Tabak will sit on the Current Issues & Best Practices panel.
+Each year, the New York State Bar Association (NYSBA) hosts its Ethics for Corporate Counsel program, which covers ethical issues facing attorneys and other business entities.
+This year, C&G partner Daniel H. Tabak sat on the Current Issues & Best Practices panel.

 C. Evan Stewart was a speaker at the Bloomberg BNA professional learning course.